balancer-team/rando-js/README.md

 - `rando` Default, like a compact UUIDv4.
 - `sorto` Sortable string followed by a random string, like a compact UUIDv7.
 - `locker` Long string with over 256 bits of entropy, suitable for API keys.
-- `tapper` Case-insensitive codes or serial numbers that are easy to type.
+- `tribble` Case-insensitive code, easy to type.
 - `sesame` Secure password with over 128 bits of entropy.
 - `pinto` Numerical 6-digit pin for verification codes.